 Student teaching is the culminating professional experience and is scheduled during the last term of university enrollment.
-The requirements to student teach are: (1) pass or exempt Praxis I, (2) overall GPA of at least 2.5 (3.0 for COMD and 2.75 for ARED), (3) completion of all coursework, (4) completion of criminal background check, and (5) liability insurance.
+The requirements to student teach are: (1) pass or exempt GACE Basic Skills Assessment, (2) overall GPA of at least 2.5 (3.0 for CSD and 2.75 for ARED), (3) completion of all coursework, (4) a grade of "C" or higher in all Area F courses and in major courses, (5) completion of criminal background check, and (6) liability insurance.
 Except for Special Education majors, students are not permitted to take any coursework concurrently with student teaching except the student teaching seminar.
 Applications for fall semester student teaching are due January 31 (of previous spring semester); applications for spring semester student teaching are due August 31 (of previous fall semester) Student teaching applications are available in the Dean's Office and in departmental offices.
 Student teaching is not offered in the summer.
-Students are not permitted to student teach in a school from which they graduated in the last seven years, where they have family members employed or enrolled, or in which they have worked as a paraprofessional.
+Students are not permitted to student teach in a school from which they graduated in the last seven years, where they have family members employed or enrolled, or in which they have worked as a paraprofessional, or in a system in which they have family members employed in the system office in an administrative capacity or on the board of education.

-Student teachers are required to take the appropriate Praxis II exam(s) for their major and submit a copy of their score report (all four pages) to the dean's office by the completion of student teaching.
-Students do not have to pass Praxis II in order to complete student teaching successfully, but they do have to take the test(s) and report their scores.
-Students who do not meet this requirement will receive an Incomplete (I) in student teaching for the semester and will not graduate.
+Student teachers are required to take the appropriate GACE Content Assessment (Praxis II exam for Communication Disorders majors) for their major by the completion of student teaching.
+Students do not have to pass the exams in order to complete student teaching successfully, but they do have to provide evidence that they have taken the exams.
+Students who do not meet this requirement will receive an Incomplete ("I") in student teaching for the semester and will not graduate.

-A student who receives a grade of Unsatisfactory (U) for student teaching may apply for student teaching only one additional time.
-The student will be required to complete a prescribed program of remediation before being permitted to student teach the second time.
+A student who receives a grade of Unsatisfactory ("U") for student teaching may apply for student teaching only one additional time.
+The student will be required to complete a prescribed program of remediation before being permitted to attempt student teaching a second time.
 Any student who receives a second grade of "U" for student teaching will be permanently dismissed from all teacher education programs in the College of Education and will not be recommended for teacher certification by Valdosta State University.
 Generally, student teachers will not be placed beyond a 60-mile radius of VSU.
 The College of Education reserves the right to refuse to place a student teacher at any particular school or within any particular school system.
 Every effort is made to place student teachers at one of their preferred schools or systems; however, the College of Education reserves the right to make all final decisions about student teacher placements.